PugetSoundAnalytics/pugetsound-portfolio/pages/why.md

 permalink: /why/
 ---

-## Why I Care: Human Stories Are Built With Data
+## Why I Care: Data Illuminates Human Stories

 Behind every data point is a story.
 Dashboards show what’s happening, but stories reveal *why it matters* and *what to do next*.